gruntwork-io/docs/content/guides/deploying-a-gitlab-cluster-on-gke/index.md

   description = "The region for the network.
 If the cluster is regional, this must be the same region.
 Otherwise, it should be the region of the zone."
 }

+variable "db_master_user_name" {
+  description = "The username part for the default user credentials, i.e. 'master_user_name'@'master_user_host' IDENTIFIED BY 'master_user_password'.
+This should typically be set as the environment variable TF_VAR_master_user_name so you don't check it into source control."
+}

+variable "db_master_user_password" {
+  description = "The password part for the default user credentials, i.e. 'master_user_name'@'master_user_host' IDENTIFIED BY 'master_user_password'.
+This should typically be set as the environment variable TF_VAR_master_user_password so you don't check it into source control."
+}

 # ---------------------------------------------------------------------------------------------------------------------
 # OPTIONAL PARAMETERS
 # These parameters have reasonable defaults.